Christian metal: Other

 In 1987, the Swedish group Veni Domine started playing progressive and symphonic doom metal and released its first album Fall Babylon Fall in 1992, ranked as the 38th most influential Christian metal album of all time by HM.
 HM Magazine wrote that Paramaecium, with its 1993 album Exhumed of the Earth, "essentially delivered the most powerful and moving death/doom recording in the history of Christian metal."
 Saviour Machine's Saviour Machine I was called "amazing accomplishment" by HM and that "their gothic-tinged, progressive metal was quite unique to the scene when it was released in 1993."

 The alternative metal style's leading groups included the nu metal bands P.O.D., Thousand Foot Krutch, Disciple, and Pillar.
 Zao was a pioneer of metalcore, paving way for bands such as Underoath and Norma Jean.
 The California-based group Mortal is cited as one of the first Christian bands that represented the industrial metal style.
 Cross Rhythms wrote that when Mortal's second album Fathom hit the scene in 1993 "there was nothing else quite like it" and that it is "truly a musical milestone."

 Another 1990s reputive Christian industrial metal band was Circle of Dust.
 The band received MTV exposure with a music video for "Telltale Crime", and a part of the song "Deviate" was used as the intro-song for a long time in the now defunct MTV Sports show.

 Argyle Park, an underground supergroup of Christian industrial metal, received some success with the album Misguided (1995) as did, to some extent, LVL and Klank with Still Suffering in 1997.
 Klank's second album Numb was somewhat successful because the song "Blind" became a hit single.
 The Australian industrial metal band called Screams of Chaos was known for its bizarre style that combined several extreme metal influences with industrial.
 The late 1990s and early first decade of the 21st century popular American shock rock group Rackets & Drapes was known to have elements of industrial metal, and received a following.

-While not as well known as Mortification, fellow Australian band, Vomitorial Corpulence was widely known as the first Christian grindcore band.
+While not as well known as Mortification, fellow Australian band Vomitorial Corpulence was widely known as the first Christian grindcore band.
 The band had minor success but certainly helped the Extreme metal side of Christian metal.

 In mainstream metal

 There are notable mainstream acts that feature or have featured Christian members.
 While these bands may or may not have had lyrics using Christian themes or symbolism, some have caused controversy in their claims to Christianity, such as Tom Araya of Slayer.
-Others, such as Alice Cooper, Killswitch Engage, Linkin Park, Iron Maiden, and Megadeth also have members who are Christian and often use spiritual themes.
-Metallica's Creeping Death is a Christian song as it lyrically describes the plagues of Egypt, mainly the 10th.
+Other mainstream acts featuring Christian members include Alice Cooper, Killswitch Engage, Iron Maiden, and Megadeth.